Rachna0604/ISRO_Team25/README.md

 *This function requires cv2 library*

 # Orthographic_Plot.ipynb
-This file is useful for ploting an image either NAC images or TMC2 images on the orthographic projection of moon.
+This file is useful for ploting an image either NAC images or TMC2 images on the *basemap generated orthographic projection of moon*.

 This file requires following libraries to be pre installed:- (1) geographiclib
 (2) basemap from mpl_toolkits

-Above file uses function make_coorarr() from stitches.py to get the pixel coordinates of each pixel of image.
+1. Above file uses function *make_coorarr()* from stitches.py to get the pixel coordinates of each pixel of image.

-Using basemap module we are able to plot each pixel on the orthogrophic projection.
+2. Using basemap module we are able to plot each pixel on the orthogrophic projection.

-Using each pixel value we have ploted it based on grayscale.
+3. Using each pixel value we have ploted it based on *grayscale*.